Ordinary Time: February 15th

 Claude La Colombiere was born on 2nd February 1641 as the third child of the notary Bertrand La Colombière and Margaret Coindat, in St. Symphorien d'Ozon near Lyon in the Southeastern France.
 His family was well-known, pious and had a good social status.
 After the family moved to Vienne Claude began his early education there, completing his studies in rhetoric and philosophy in Lyon.

 On the 16 June 1929 Pope Pius XI beatified Claude La Colombière, and Pope John Paul II declared him a saint on 31 May 1992.
 The Universal Church celebrates his feast day on February 15.
-His charism, according to St. Margaret Mary Alacoque, was that of bringing souls to God along the gospel way of love and mercy which Christ revealed to us.--Excerpted from Vatican Radio, Joseph PaimpallikunnalPatron: Toy makers; turners.
-Things to Do:
+His charism, according to St. Margaret Mary Alacoque, was that of bringing souls to God along the gospel way of love and mercy which Christ revealed to us.

 - Read "Spiritual Direction of Saint Claude De Colombière."